 What is microlearning?

-Microlearning experiences, or episodes, are relevant to distributed learning because they often exist in a variety of contexts that may not be found via a learning management system (LMS).
+Microlearning experiences, or episodes, are relevant to blended learning because they often exist in various contexts that learners may not find via a learning management system (LMS).

 For instance, episodes may be emailed, shared online, or embedded into a relevant software package.
-In other words, this type of learning often takes advantage of a wider range of media than traditional training approaches, such as e-learning courses.
-Microlearning examples include:
+In other words, this type of learning often takes advantage of a broader range of media than traditional training approaches, such as eLearning courses.

-reading a chapter each day instead of reading an entire book in one sitting
+- reading a chapter each day instead of reading an entire book in one sitting

-using a collection of screen captures to illustrate individual software functions rather than attending a one-day intensive course
+- using a collection of screen captures to illustrate individual software functions rather than attending a one-day intensive course

-emailing a question once per day instead of compiling them into a quiz
+- emailing a question once per day instead of compiling them into a quiz

-What are the advantages of microlearning?
+What are the advantages of microlearning?Flexibility and convenience

 Compared to more traditional learning methods, this approach can be more efficient because it’s often spaced throughout a period of time.
-That means learners are more likely to remain focused and interested.
-Plus, learners are able to better retain information via repetition and regularly returning to topics.
+That means learners can access training content anytime, anywhere, and on multiple devices.

 Because content is distilled down to the essentials, learners spend less time training.
 And less time training means more time for working, resulting in significant cost implications across an organization—especially when a large percentage of learners have completed training.

 Finally, these experiences can be easily repeated and referenced as needed.
-Specifically, learners can quickly locate the element(s) they need without having to dig through masses of irrelevant content in an expansive e-learning resource.
+Specifically, learners can quickly locate the element(s) they need without having to dig through masses of irrelevant content in an expansive elearning resource.

 There’s a risk in distilling content to the point that important material is omitted.
 Furthermore, it may not be possible to divide a complex topic into parts that are small enough to be considered “micro.”

 For instance, xAPI can track learner interactions—such as pausing, playing, and rewinding videos—and content delivered via push notifications from mobile apps.
-But older e-learning specifications, such as SCORM, can’t track these kinds of experiences.
+But older eLearning specifications, such as SCORM, can’t track these kinds of experiences.

 In our next post, we’ll explain the importance of curating your learning materials—especially as they continue to become available outside your organization.
 Don’t want to miss out?